What is a Sales Funnel and how does it Work in 4 Stage?

 Remarketing

-Track your landing page visitors to advertise to them later.
-Define Custom Audiences based on the pages they visited or not to get the most out of your social advertising budget.
+Track the visitors to your landing page so you can advertise to them later.
+Create Custom Audiences based on the pages they visited (or didn’t visit) to get the most out of your social ad budget. 💰📊

 You may also like: